Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 ## The Surface Place
 The website will host a range of images of food to tempt uses and encourage them to bake.
 The recipes will display an image with a brief description of the recipe including ingredients used and calories and there will be a 'see recipe' button below when if clicked will take the user directly to the recipe.
-The background will be a light blue colur as it is a colour which represent peace and calm.
-I find this suits thereputic act of baking very well.
+The background will be a light blue colour as it is a colour which represents peace and calm.
+I find this suits the thereputic act of baking very well.
 I will use cursive text as it gives a more personal feel to the page.
 The text colour will be grey in contrast to the light coloured background.
 When a search is carried out, the recipies will appear with an image and brief description.
 The full recipe will not be displayed until the user clicks 'see recipe' at which point the recipe will open in a new tab.
 This is to ensure there is no clutter on the page.